ttemayo/TSTFox/README.md

 <br><br>

 # TSTFox
-My personal Firefox custom CSS designed to remove a lot of the clutter that comes default with Firefox, especially with Tree Style Tabs use in mind.
+My personal Firefox custom CSS—designed to remove the clutter that comes default with Firefox, especially when used in conjunction with Tree Style Tabs.
 The main goal was to maximize screen and browser real estate.

 <br>